ldutoit/zool-coding-group/smallprojects/Guidelines.md

 ## Summary

-This document summarizes the 4 phases of our little project as well as the objectives.
+This document summarizes the 4 phases of our little project as well as the objectives and the timeline.

 ## Objectives

  The main pobjective is that your project should be shareable.
-If it is a data visualisation script, it should be usable by someone else with similar data formats.
+If it is a data visualisation script, it should be usable by someone else provided similar data formats.
 If it is a video game, it should be playable by someone else, etc...
  To achieve this:
- * you will share your poject as a github repository.
+ * You will share your poject as a github repository.
 You will also share example data if it is something that requires special data format or files.
- * you will document your code
+ * You will document your code
- * you will try to write nice code as much as possible
+ * You will try to write nice code as much as possible:
-    * write functions
+    * Write functions
-    * avoid repetitions
+    * Avoid repetitions

-## Four steps
+## 3 steps

 ### Timeline

 This is a one month project.

-in 1 weeks from 1 to 12 : Presnetation of pseudocode and idea
+Keep it reasonably sized!
+We'll have individual interaction once you start writing your code but here is the timeline:

+* September 13 : present your idea and your pseudocode in an informal way, 5mn.
-two weeks later: You should share the code with me,
+* September 27 : You should have a running project and share the code with me so that I can comment.
-1 week later: Cake and presentation

-###
+* October 4: Small presentation of your project using your github, I'll bring cookies!

 ### 1.Get an idea and write the pseudocode

-Once you have an idea of a project, you will try to deconstruct your project into [pseudocode]().
-This is code written in plain english and just help you lay down the structure of your project.
+Once you have an idea of a project, you will try to deconstruct your project into smaller step to write the *pseudocode*.
+This is code written in plain english to help you lay down the structure of your project.
 It could start by simply being big steps like:

 ```
 # Read the sequence
 # Output basic statistics
 ```

-and slowly become something much more precise.
-The more precise it is, the more structured your ideas are andthe easier the coding will be!
+and slowly become something much more precise:

 ```
 #Read the data